-For graduate/professional students, credit hours completed are based on grades of "A," "B," "C," and "P" (pass).
+Hours completed are based on grades of "A," "B," "C," and "P" (pass).
 Hours with a "D," "F" (failure), "W" (withdrawal), "I" (incomplete), "IP" (in progress) and "X" (deferred) are counted in the number of credit hours attempted, but not in the number of credit hours completed.
 Note: It is the student's responsibility to notify the Office of Financial Aid when an incomplete grade has been satisfactorily completed.
-Class repeats, transfer credit hours and developmental course credit hours are counted in the total number of credit hours attempted/completed.
+Class repeats, transfer credit hours, and developmental course credit hours are counted in the total number of credit hours attempted/completed.

-Leave of Absence Policy
+Financial Aid Leave of Absence Policy

 An Academic leave of absence (LOA) is a process that allows students to interrupt their academic program for a limited period of time without requiring them to reapply for admission to the University.
 During the period of the leave, the student is considered to be on active status with the University awaiting their return to study.
-A Financial Aid leave of absence (LOA), for Return of Title IV funds purposes, is a "temporary interruption in a student's program of study" (Federal Student Aid Handbook, vol. 5 p.
-10).
+A Financial Aid leave of absence (LOA), for Return of Title IV funds purposes, is a "temporary interruption in a student's program of study".
 The University's academic leave of absence and financial aid leave of absence are independent processes from each other.